best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 You should not alter raw data - treat it as read-only.
 You should conduct data cleaning on a copy of the raw data, so that you can document which cleaning decisions have been made.

 Your project structure should include an immutable store for raw data.
+This does not have to be inside the code repository and it is usually best to separate operational folders for inputs and outputs from the code base.

 ### Check that outputs are disposable

-You should be able to dispose of your outputs, deleting them, without worrying.
+You should be able to dispose of your outputs, deleting them, without worrying, because you should be able to regenerate them easily by re-running your pipeline.
 If you are worried about deleting your outputs (i.e., results) then it is likely you lack confidence in reproducing your results.

 Frequently deleting and regenerating your outputs when developing analysis is good practice.